michaelgrund/sws_tools/03_modeling/README_mgrund.txt

 2) Add the whole MSAT package to your MATLAB path.

-3) Optional: If you want to get familiar with the modeling in MSAT and behaviour of different settings change to the directory `MSAT/examples/splitting_model/` in which the script `split_model.m` is located (this script is described in the paper of [Walker and Wookey (2012))](https://doi.org/10.1016/j.cageo.2012.05.031).
+3) Optional: If you want to get familiar with the modeling in MSAT and behavior of different settings change to the directory `MSAT/examples/splitting_model/` in which the script `split_model.m` is located (this script is described in the paper of [Walker and Wookey (2012))](https://doi.org/10.1016/j.cageo.2012.05.031).